dmaulikr/LifeHacks-1/How to Increase Productivity - 3 insights.md

 * Taking exams
 * Choosing the long term gratification over short term

-In order to not be as effected by Ego Depletion it is best to perform our highest priority task first.
+In order to not be as affected by Ego Depletion it is best to perform our highest priority task first.
 That means you do it as soon as possible before the excuses start rolling in! ~Brian Tracy~ Mark Twain calls this *eating the frog*

-**Credits:** [Original version](https://www.youtube.com/watch?v=BT5sjZSSjB0) from reddit post here
+**Credits:** Original version from reddit post [here](https://www.reddit.com/r/getdisciplined/comments/6js190/advice_productivity_hacks_from_gary_kellers_the/)